srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

     > **Note**: You may wonder why you ran `docker login` before when you're supplying the same credentials here.
 At the time when this lab was written, the Visual Studio Code tools do not automatically perform the `docker login` step with these credentials; they are only used to supply the credentials to the Edge Agent later as part of the deployment template.

-1. Within the `.env` file, replace the placeholder values with the username and password values that you save earlier.
+1. Within the `.env` file, replace the placeholder values with the username and password values that you saved earlier.

     Replace the `<registry-username>` placeholder with the **Registry name** (_aka Username_) of the Azure Container Registry that was previously created.
     Replace the `<registry-password>` placeholder with the **password** for the Azure Container Registry.

     > **Note**:  The Azure Container Registry **Username** and **password** values can be found by accessing the **Access keys** pane for the **Azure Container Registry** service within the Azure portal, if you did not record them earlier.

+1. Save the updated **.env** file.

 1. In the **Explorer** pane, to open the `deployment.template.json` file, click **deployment.template.json**.